 It’s an inevitable part of life that our bodies begin to lose mobility as we get older.
 As with humans, dog joint health deteriorates as they mature, although younger dogs can also be susceptible to inflammation of the joints.
 Do you know the signs of joint problems in dogs or the best preventative measures?
-Read on to find out how to keep them fit as a butcher’s dog for years to come…
+Read on to find out how to improve dog joint care and keep them fit as a butcher’s dog for years to come…

 The early years…